TheTypoMaster/gray.net.au/posts/2006/04/02/New_hardware.rst

 .. title: New hardware
 .. slug: New_hardware
 .. date: 2006-04-02 02:26:00 UTC+10:00
-.. tags: site
+.. tags: servers,OSX,Apple
-.. category:
+.. category: Site
 .. link:

 The process has begun!
 Today I lashed out and bought a new Mac Mini